 The albums are lightly used, nothing valuable observed so far, and I may consider switching my current paperback US (lacking some spots for early issues) and paperback Canada (lacking some spots and information on some issues) to these H.E.
 Harris dust-covered binder albums.
 The miscellaneous envelopes will be a fun sort over the long winter months.
 Two full packets of usable stamp hinges will save me $15 all on their own!

-These appear to be someone's who started collecting earlier in life, then returned to the hobby perhaps upon retirement.
+These appear to have belonged to someone who started collecting earlier in life, then returned to the hobby perhaps upon retirement.
 I will give these items a good home in my retirement, and share them with others if I can't!
 This collection will live on.
-I'd like to thank the resident of the home on Calderwood Drive for curating this collection all these years!
+I'd like to thank Joan for curating this collection all these years!